Review of MAC Face and Body Foundation by franzvonstuck

 After testing this for months, I can definitely say, that I don´t break out from this foundation.
 No irritation, no skin issues with this foundation.

-And on top of that, I can use this foundation even after being diagnosed with seborrheic dermatitis.
-I had a very bad flare of the seborrheic dermatitis in april and after that, I was scared to put on foundation again, because my skin had changed and I had to exchange almost all of my skincare products.
+And on top of that, I can use this foundation even after being diagnosed with rosacea and seborrheic dermatitis.
+I had a very bad flare of rosacea and seborrheic dermatitis in april and after that, I was scared to put on foundation again, because my skin had changed and I had to exchange almost all of my skincare products.
 But the f&b did it again!
-I can use this inspite of my difficult skin eczema without the slightest problem.
+I can use this inspite of my difficult skin without the slightest problem.
 My skin changed also towards more oily skin, but the f&b still looks good on my skin.

 I was searching for a light water-based foundation as I stumbled upon Macs face and body foundation.